springframeworkguru/spring-boot-mysql-example/README.md

 &nbsp; b - The loadbalancer used in online-store-service will assign an external ip → with using minikube, it will be in pending state until you allow it to take ip by typing “minikube service <NAME_OF_SERVICE>”

 &nbsp;Note: If you want to edit any of the configurations, run `kubectl apply -f <file_name>.yaml`. </br>

+### 3 - Build and Run with ingress and domain name
+&nbsp; a - The configuration files used for this are online-store-ingress.yaml and online-store-internal-service.yaml (this will be applied instead of online-store-service.yaml) </br>
+&nbsp; b - Install the ingress-controller pod in your k8s cluster → with minikube you type `minikube addons enable ingress`and it will be added in the kube-system namespace </br>
+&nbsp; c - apply online-store-internal-service.yaml ( note that if you used the above steps exactly, you will have 2 services mapping to the same deployment and it is fine for testing.
+Otherwise, delete the service online-store-service ) </br>
+&nbsp; d - apply the online-store-ingress.yaml ( note that you will replace the file in step 6 above with ) </br>
+&nbsp; e - this will create an IP address to the hostname osama.com → type `kubectl get ingress` to know </br>
+&nbsp; f - For testing and with using minikube, this is a dummy hostname that is not available publicly.
+So we have to map it explicitly to the address created by minkube </br>
+&nbsp; g - to map in your linux, type `sudo nano /etc/hosts` → add the IP address created in step 5 and the hostname associated with it osama.com </br>
+&nbsp; h - Go to osama.com in your browser to open the application </br>